-How The Farmer’s Dog Builds Data Reliability with Monte Carlo
+How The Farmer’s Dog Achieves Self-Serve Data Observability with Monte Carlo

 Companies across all industries are striving to become data-driven: making decisions based on data and building a culture of data trust and transparency.
 But data downtime—periods of time where data is missing, broken or otherwise erroneous—undermines those efforts and can cost companies upwards of $15 million annually.

 Learn how The Farmer’s Dog, a fresh dog food company, uses data to make better decisions and Monte Carlo to ensure trust in their data.

 Being data-driven may initially seem at odds with the world of pet food and puppy love, but New York-based startup The Farmer’s Dog is showcasing how the intentional, intelligent use of data can enable the delivery of not only fresh, healthy food for dogs, but also a memorable, personalized customer experience.